Is it a good idea to take out a joint loan?

 A joint loan is a general term for any borrowing where more than one person is responsible for paying back the money.

-Joint loans can be secured or unsecured.
 With a secured loan you put up a valuable asset, usually your home, as collateral or security against the loan.
+This means if you don’t make the repayments on the loan, your house could be repossessed.

-Both borrowing parties will then by assessed with a credit check to see if they can afford the monthly loan repayments, based on their income and credit history and score.
+Both borrowing parties will be assessed with a credit check to see if they can afford the monthly loan repayments, based on their income and credit history and score.

 The loan provider will then make a decision over whether to approve the application. and what interest rate to charge.